-If you bake lots of banana breads, you know that bananas and Greek yogurt work great as butter replacement.
-We’re keeping only 4 tablespoons of butter in the whole loaf (for texture).
+If you bake lots of banana breads, you know that ripe bananas and Greek yogurt work great as butter replacement.
+We’re keeping only 2 oz of butter (4 tablespoons of butter) in the whole loaf (for texture).
 In place of butter, I am using mashed bananas, Greek yogurt, and pumpkin puree – all of these ingredients make this bread really moist, soft and tasty.

 You can add any kind of apples, as long as they are crisp (not soft or mushy).
 Add sweeter kind of apples (such as Gala), and you’ll get a sweeter loaf.
 Add tarter apples (such as Granny Smiths), and you’ll get a sweet loaf too, with a touch of pleasant tartness from baked apples.